Tettenhall: History

 Tettenhall's name derives from the Old English Teottanhalh, meaning "nook of land belonging to a man named Teotta".
 The original halh was likely situated in the sheltered area below the ridge where the church stands.
 This area, around Lower Green, was the original inhabited area of Tettenhall.
 In early English (Anglo-Saxon) times, as the place name evidence tells us, there were many cleared woodland areas – areas where field and settlement would have been commonplace.
 These can be seen today by the place name ending "ley", from early English "lēah", meaning woodland clearing; Wrottesley being one such example in the local area.
 Where most of the land was wooded, below the ridge ran, as it does today, the river Smestow - though at this time, it was a larger stream than it is today, running through extensive marshy ground.

 The Battle of Tettenhall in 910 was the turning point in the battle against the Danish Viking invaders by the united forces of Edward the Elder of Wessex and Ealdorman Æthelred of Mercia.
 It saw the crushing defeat of the last of the large Danish Viking armies to ravage England, including the deaths of the Danish Kings, Eowils and Healfdan.
 In more recent times, the north part of the village became known as "Danescourt".

 Tettenhall has an old parish church, St Michael and All Angels, located at the base of the ridge, leading off Lower Green.
 An exact founding date for it is not known, though records of a fourteenth-century dispute over village land tell us that the church had been founded during the reign of King Edgar, at some point between 959 and 975 AD.
-The Domesday Book of 1086 informs us that before the Norman conquest, Tettenhall was held by three Englishmen – Hunta, Wulfstan, and Godwin.
+The Domesday Book of 1086 informs that before the Norman Conquest, Tettenhall was held by three Englishmen – Hunta, Wulfstan, and Godwin.
 Of course, as with the majority of England, post-conquest, William the Conqueror gave the land to his followers.